CodeSteak/untypy/README.rst

 untypy
 ======

-A library for dynamic type checking in python. (soon)
+A library for dynamic type checking in python.

 Current Features:
 -----------------